-Come by the Library’s Family Learning Center (there’s one at each branch) and get homework assistance on a drop-in basis.
+Come by the Library’s Family Learning Centers and get homework assistance on a drop-in basis.
 We also have computers with Microsoft Word, Excel, and PowerPoint that you can use to work on your homework assignments.

 Working on a school project?
 Find credible sources in our Digital Library.
 Available 24/7, here you’ll find lots of reliable and accurate websites and databases to help you with your school assignments.